Cartagena, Spain: Middle Ages

 The demise and fall of Western Roman sovereignty caused Cartago Spartaria to go into decline.
 It was occupied successively by the Vandals (409–425), the Visigoths (425–551 and 624–714) and the Eastern Romans (551–624), who made it the capital of Spania (the Byzantine Empire's westernmost province).
 During this time the Christian diocese of Cartagena lost its place as the primary diocese in Hispania to the more reliably Visigothic Archdiocese of Toledo, a primacy it would never recover.

 Cartagena was re-conquered by the Visigoths, who held it until the Muslim conquest in 714 AD.
 By that time it was barely a fishing village.
 It was called Qartayannat-al-Halfa.
 It was subsequently ruled by the Umayyads (714–756), the Caliphate of Cordova (756–1031), the Taifa of Denia (1031–1076), the Taifa of Saragossa (1076–1081), the Taifa of Tortosa (1081–1092), the Almoravids (1092–1145), the Almohads (1145–1229) and the Taifa of Murcia (1229–1245).
 During the Islamic period, Cartagena primarily oriented itself to the sea, possessing at best a small rural hinterland.

-Following the local refusal to abide to the 1243 Treaty of Alcazaz, a Castilian army led by the infante Alfonso of Castile took Cartagena by force in 1245 by means of a military operation combining land forces and a Cantabrian fleet.
+Following the local refusal to abide by the 1243 Treaty of Alcaraz, a Castilian army led by the infante Alfonso of Castile took Cartagena by force in 1245 by means of a military operation combining land forces and a Cantabrian fleet.
 It was granted a fuero copied after Córdoba's in 1246.
 Similarly to the other subdued rebel towns, it early underwent an aggressive process of Castilianization.
 The diocese of Cartagena was restored in 1250, but its seat was established in Murcia since 1266, a decision later formalised in 1291.
 In 1270, Alfonso created the Order of Santa María de España for the naval defense of the Crown of Castile and established its headquarters in Cartagena.
 In 1296, Cartagena was briefly annexed to the Crown of Aragon, but returned to Castile by the Treaty of Elx in 1305, which fixed the final boundary between the kingdoms of Valencia and Murcia.
 Cartagena then lost its status as royal demesne and became a seigneurial jurisdiction, a situation which lasted until 1346.
 Cartagena did not fully recover until the 18th century, when it became a leading naval port in the Mediterranean.

 During the 1492 expulsion of the Jews from Spain, chronicler Andrés Bernáldez reports that seventeen ships carrying Jewish deportees reached Cartagena before continuing to Málaga; about 150 Jews converted to Christianity in Cartagena.